 Australian Criminal Intelligence Commission

-If you receive a summons from the Australian Criminal Intelligence Commission you must attend.
+Any person who receives a summons from the Australian Criminal Intelligence Commission must attend.
 If the person does not attend in response to a summons, a warrant for their arrest may be issued under Section 31 of the Australian Crime Commission Act 2002.

 Protection Against Self Incrimination

-When providing evidence you are only immune from later prosecution if you tell the Australian Criminal Intelligence Commission that the evidence might be self incriminating before giving the evidence.
-If you do tell the Australian Criminal Intelligence Commission, your response to those questions cannot be used as evidence against you in later criminal proceedings.
+A person should, before answering any questions, tell the Australian Criminal Intelligence Commission that the evidence might be self-incriminating prior giving the evidence.
+If they do so the responses cannot be used as evidence against them in later criminal proceedings.

-Objections can be raised where the examiner is bombarding you with questions or misquoting evidence.
-When an objection is raised, the information then provided cannot be used against you.
 An experienced lawyer will know what questions are unfair and raise objections when needed.
-They will ensure your interests are protected as best they can be.
-They may also be able to remind you that the evidence that you may give might incriminate you.
+They will ensure the person’s interests are protected as best they can be.
+They will also be able to advise the person about self-incrimination and when such concerns ought to be raised or placed on the record.

 At the end of an examination, the examiner gives both a recording of the proceedings and all documents/things to the head of the investigation.
 The examiner normally orders that no information provided is to be published.
 If a person shares or publishes information they have provided they could be convicted of an offence under Section 29B of the Australian Crime Commission Act and be liable to 120 penalty units and/or imprisonment for two years.
 This includes sharing information about the mere existence of the hearing or what was being investigated.

-The Australian Criminal Intelligence Commission only investigates matters, they do not prosecute.
-They hand over evidence found to either the Attorney General, the Director of Public Prosecutions and/or the police.
+The Australian Criminal Intelligence Commission only investigates matters.It does not prosecute.
+It may however refer a matter to either the Attorney General, the Director of Public Prosecutions and/or the police for prosecution.
 Since there are no judicial findings, there is no appeal process available to the examination.